LouisJalouzot/Suffragists/README.md

 ```
 So that the environment variable `$HOME/.config/gcloud/application_default_credentials.json` is defined.

-Also get a Google API key from [here](ai.google.dev) and either add the following line to you `.bashrc`
+Also get a Google API key from [here](https://ai.google.dev/) and either add the following line to you `.bashrc`

 ```bash
 export GOOGLE_API_KEY="YOUR_API_KEY"
 ```

 or directly add the key in the code of `src/prompt_gemini.py`.

+Also activate the Cloud Vision and Generative Language APIs from the [Google Cloud Console](https://console.cloud.google.com/).

 ## Tips